stumelius/airflow-postgres-redis-forex/README.md

 ### Prerequisites

-* OS: tested on Windows 10
+* OS: tested on Windows but should work on Unix-based systems as well
 * Docker 18.03.0-ce (Compose 1.20.1)

 ### Deployment

-1. Create docker volume for postgresql: docker volume create --name airflow-postgresql -d local
+1. Create a persistent docker volume for postgresql: docker volume create --name airflow-postgresql -d local
 2. Clone the git repository and fire up the containers: docker-compose up -d
 3. Go to http://localhost:8080
 4. Add connection under Admin -> Connections